-The capital of sparsely populated mid-Wales, Aberystwyth is a breezy and bright university and seaside town surrounded by luscious countryside.
+The capital of sparsely populated mid-Wales, Aberystwyth Dropdown content is a breezy and bright university and seaside town surrounded by luscious countryside.

 Some of Wales’ finest singletrack and adrenalin-pumping descents through the forest combine with family trails, high-ropes adventures and even geocaching.

-Of Wales’ many “great little trains”, the Ffestiniog Railway, winding down through the Snowdonia mountains, is one of the best.
+Of Wales’ many “great little trains”, the Ffestiniog Railway Dropdown content, winding down through the Snowdonia mountains, is one of the best.

-The heart of Welsh spirituality, St Davids Cathedral is at Wales’ westerly extremity and has drawn pilgrims for a millennium and a half.
+The heart of Welsh spirituality, St Davids Cathedral Dropdown contentis at Wales’ westerly extremity and has drawn pilgrims for a millennium and a half.